 The Victoria Humane Society does not charge fees to owners surrendering their pets.
 A monetary donation towards the care of the pet you are surrendering would be greatly appreciated.

 Giving up an animal is never easy, for the owner or for the pet.
 Please contact us for more information on surrendering your animal.

 Yes!
 We are committed to ending pet overpopulation and consider spaying and neutering one solution to this significant problem.
 This is to help prevent overpopulation of animals, reduce diseases related to the reproductive organs and to discourage animals from wandering away from home.
 One of the Victoria Humane Society’s key goals is to spay or neuter all rescued cats and dogs prior to putting them up for adoption.

 We do get purebred dogs and cats of all ages, however they tend to be adopted very quickly.

 We do accept animals from other humane societies and rescue organizations.
 These animals are examined by a veterinary team before they are placed into our adoption program.
-As well, we are in an innovative partnership with Pacific Coastal airlines to arrange for the safe passage of dogs from remote B.C. communities, giving many of these animals a second chance at life.
+We are also in an innovative partnership with Pacific Coastal Airlines to arrange for the safe passage of dogs from remote B.C. communities, giving many of these animals a second chance at life.